-Roundup was administered to beagle dogs as a single oral dose at levels of 59 and 366 mg/kg (Naylor, 1988).
-Animals were continuously observed for 2 to 3 h after dosing for clinical signs of toxicity.
-A detailed neurological examination consisting of 12 different measurements of spinal, postural, supporting, and consensual reflexes was performed before treatment, during the postadministration observation period, and again on the following day.
+Roundup® was administered to beagle dogs as a single oral dose at levels of 59 and 366 mg/kg toxicity.
+A detailed neurological examination consisting of 12 different measurements of spinal, postural, supporting, and consensual reflexes was performed before treatment, during the post-administration observation period, and again on the following day.
 Reflexes appeared normal, and there were no clinical signs indicative of neuromuscular abnormalities.

-It is concluded that there was no evidence of neuro-toxicity in any of the toxicology studies even at very high doses.
+(Naylor, 1988).
+Animals were continuously observed for 2 to 3 hours after dosing for clinical signs of in any of the toxicology studies even at very high doses.
 The U.S. EPA has evaluated all the data with glyphosate and also reached this conclusion (U.S. EPA, 1998a).
 It was also noted by the Agency that no neuropathy or alterations were seen in the fetal nervous system in the developmental and reproductive toxicology studies.